aghoshpro/OntoRaster/README.md

 ### 4.6.
 Quantities, Units, Dimensions and Types (QUDT)

-The [QUDT](https://qudt.org) provides set of vocabularies representing the base classes properties, and restrictions used for modeling physical quantities, measurement units, and their dimensions in various measurement systems originally developed for the NASA Exploration Initiatives Ontology Models ([NExIOM](https://step.nasa.gov/pde2009/slides/20090506145822/PDE2009-NExIOM-TQ_v2.0-aRH-sFINAL.pdf)) project and now it forms the basis of the [NASA QUDT Handbook](http://ontolog.cim3.net/file/work/OntologyBasedStandards/2013-10-10_Case-for-QUOMOS/NASA-QUDT-Handbook-v10--RalphHodgson_20131010.pdf).
-QUDT aims to improve interoperability of data and the specification of information structures through industry standards for `Units of Measure (UoM)`, Quantity Kinds, Dimensions and Data Types as pointed out by [Ray et al., 2011](https://doi.org/10.25504/FAIRsharing.d3pqw7).
-This OWL schema is a foundation for a basic treatment of units which is considered for `Unit of Measurement (UoM)` in this work.
+- The [QUDT](https://qudt.org) provides set of vocabularies representing the base classes properties, and restrictions used for modeling physical quantities, measurement units, and their dimensions in various measurement systems originally developed for the NASA Exploration Initiatives Ontology Models ([NExIOM](https://step.nasa.gov/pde2009/slides/20090506145822/PDE2009-NExIOM-TQ_v2.0-aRH-sFINAL.pdf)) project and now it forms the basis of the [NASA QUDT Handbook](http://ontolog.cim3.net/file/work/OntologyBasedStandards/2013-10-10_Case-for-QUOMOS/NASA-QUDT-Handbook-v10--RalphHodgson_20131010.pdf).
+- QUDT aims to improve interoperability of data and the specification of information structures through industry standards for `Units of Measure (UoM)`, quantity types, dimensions and data Types as pointed out by [Ray et al., 2011](https://doi.org/10.25504/FAIRsharing.d3pqw7).

 ## 5. Heterogenous Data Sources (**_D_**)